Welcome to Feedback project Digital Toolkit!

 ABI for sustainability

-Arts based initiatives foresee a sustainable impact and benefits at individual and group levels, but it has to be seen as a continuous project itself.
-It is not meant that learners produce art work, but that the use of already existing art work (films, poems, paintings – products and processes) catalyses the motivation to reflect and refocus.
-Thus, depending on the specific goals of the learning and for the learner(s), arts based initiatives can be planned considering time, intensity and nature to directly guide learners in the learning path.
+Arts based initiatives can deliver sustainable impact and benefits at individual and group levels, arts-based feedback approaches can be a part of the continuous process of learning.
+It does not mean that learners produce art work, but that the use of already existing art work (films, poems, paintings – products and processes) catalyses the motivation to reflect and refocus.
+Thus, depending on the specific goals of the learning and for the learner(s), arts based initiatives can be planned considering time, intensity and nature to directly guide learners on the learning path.

 ABI for inspiration